TGO Challenge 2021 preparations part 3 [click here for part 2]

 Prospect and Refuge

 25 years ago I read Yi Fu Tuan (a China-born American geographer) about the experience of landscape.
 He reduces the experience of landscape to two words: Prospect and Refuge.
 To rest, to plot the next move, man seeks refuge.
 To hunt and to conquer, man seeks prospect.
 You want the hilltop, and for that you go out on a limb, into the open.
 When tired, you seek the glen or the woods.
-Every lover of mountains recognises the relief when the tree line is reached.
+Every lover of mountains recognises the relief when, coming from a summit, the tree line is reached.
 In Scotland, prospect and refuge are conveniently close together.

 While summits are precisely located points, known to everyone, the camping spot doesn’t exist, you have to create it.
 I like that, the strictly private action that is the placement of a tent.
 On the TGO Challenge Route Sheet you have to fill in camp coordinates.
 But pinpointing a camping spot is a bridge too far: I need to see for myself where I make my home.
 I select an area, where I expect to find a good spot.
 I’m not ashamed to tell you I spend quite some time walking up and down the area, not necessarily because I cannot find a flat spot, but because I have to get used to the place, it has to feel right.
 Don’t ask me what that is, for who selects the camping spot?
 The child.
 Don’t expect it to be a rational thing.